-Our MA in Education is a one year, part-time course for teachers and school leaders to develop expertise in the field of education through critical evaluation of research and scholarship.
-The course builds on learning from a Postgraduate Certificate in Education (PGCE).
+Our MA in Education is a one-year, part-time course for teachers and school leaders to develop expertise in the field of education through critical evaluation of research and scholarship.

 The course consists of a literature review, which informs a research project to explore an educational issue with a view to improving the candidate’s own professional practice or that of others.
 The study culminates in a dissertation involving a candidate’s own project in their school or research in a wider field of education.

 What is the point of doing an MA when I have a PGCE or am an experienced teacher?

 - Professionals do not stop learning at any stage in their working lives.
 Doctors and lawyers, for example, have to have regular refresher courses.
 In the same way, teachers need a framework like an MA within which to learn about recent research in education and be prompted to consider whether they could be even better at what they do.

 - Not only will you learn about recent research in education, but you will also learn how to do research yourself.

 - Having taken the trouble to gain this qualification will show your employer and future employers that you are a serious, professional employee.

 - You will find the course intellectually stimulating.

 - Conducting a literature review

 - Academic writing of a literature review and critical evaluation